MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlDatabaseSecondary.md

 ```

 ### -PartnerServerName
-Specifies the name of the azure_2 SQL database server to act as secondary.
+Specifies the name of the Azure SQL database server to act as secondary.

 ```yaml
 Type: String